svanheule/icecube-display/doc/display.md

 The picture below shows the geometry of the detector, as well as the 3 in-fill stations in gray.
 The LED display mimics this geometry, by putting each station on a regular hexagonal grid, instead of the slightly irregular grid of the actual detector.
-The in-fill stations have not been included in the display due to a lack of space for the LEDs.
+The in-fill stations have not been included in the small display due to a lack of space for the LEDs.

 \image html icetop-array.png "IceTop detector array layout"
 \image latex icetop-array.pdf "IceTop detector array layout" width=0.7\textwidth